schvenk/OPTextView/README.md

 OPTextView
 ==========

 UITextView subclass that supports a placeholder.
 Use anywhere you'd use a UITextView.

-Set `placeholder` text in IB using a custom property.
-Set placeholder color via the view's tint color.
+To set placeholder attributes in IB, use runtime attributes: `placeholder` (string) for the placeholder text, `placeholderColor` (color) for the color.